Alby1/questionable-laterals/README.md

 Code probably doesn't look great, frankesteined it from my other projects.

 ## What now?
-I don't expect anyone to use this in its current state, but I have some modifications in mind i'll add soon™.
+I don't expect anyone to use this in its current state, but I have some modifications (you could probably guess by peeking into the code) in mind i'll add soon™.

 The biggest reason for this to exist as a repository on my github is to have actions automatically update the instance on my server: [link](questionable.malbyx.eu).